 Remember the last time you got frustrated when trying to browse a site?
 Yeah…don’t be the site that causes that kind of aggravation.
 A recent study revealed that up to 40% of visitors will tell someone about a bad mobile experience on your site and will never return again.

-Additionally, Google utilizes (to some unknown extent) on page usability factors for ranking signals.
-Things like time spent on page, number of pages visited, etc. probably play a role in SEO.
+Additionally, Google utilizes (to some unknown extent) page usability factors for ranking signals.
+Things like time spent on a page, number of pages visited, etc. probably play a role in SEO.

 2. Speed Matters

 Page load times are now well established as a key ranking signal on Google.
 But more so than that, page load speed is an important factor for driving conversion rates and facilitating a positive user experience.